 TAPS FISH HOUSE & BREWERY TO OPEN FULL-SCALE PRODUCTION BREWERY, TASTING ROOM IN TUSTIN

-Set to debut in July 2018, the modern and casual venue with a creative food truck menu is a landmark departure for the pioneering brewpub.
+Just opened, July 23, 2018, the modern and casual venue with a creative food truck menu is a landmark departure for the pioneering brewpub.

 TAPS Brewery & Barrel Room, at 15501 Red Hill Ave., will further cement TAPS’ reputation as an innovator of the American beer renaissance, with nearly 100 medals to date for its classic styles of European ales and lagers as well as unique brews that reflect the creativity and innovation of the American craft beer scene.